SilkRose/Pony/src/stories/the-heist-of-my-heart/the-heist-of-my-heart.md

 Pinkie tries to pull her leg free, but with each try I just hold on tighter, by the time she gives up, I am firmly cuddling her leg.

-Pinkie whispers to to Rainbow is a worried voice, "I can't, she's got it locked in."
+Pinkie whispers to Rainbow in a worried voice, "I can't, she's got it locked in."

 Rainbow takes a moment to reply, eventually whispering, "Lay down with her, she'll let go at some point."